open-atmos/PyMPDATA/README.md

 with the newly added code.

-As of now, the copyright to the entire PyMPDATA codebase is with the Jagiellonian University, and code contributions are assumed to imply transfer of copyright.
+As of now, the copyright to the entire PyMPDATA codebase is with the Jagiellonian University (2019-2023) and AGH University of Krakow (2023 onwards) - work places of the main maintainer.
+Code contributions are assumed to imply transfer of copyright.
 Should there be a need to make an exception, please indicate it when creating a pull request or contributing code in any other way.
 In any case, the license of the contributed code must be compatible with GPL v3.